 Starring Kyle Davis, Devin McGinn, and Barak Hardley (The Mortuary Collection).
 With notable performances by Richard Riehle (Office Space), Martin Starr (Dead Snow 2: Red vs. Dead), Harry Karp, Gregg Lawrence, and Edmund Lupinski.

 The Last Lovecraft: Relic of Cthulhu is copyrighted.
 It is available on DVD with a director/actors commentary and a couple other extras.
 It has never been released on Blu-ray in the US.

 This is the first and best screen version of Richard Matheson’s novel I Am Legend.
 The world has turned into vampires and Vincent Price is the only one left alive.
 So he spends his life trying to wipe them out.
 This film was highly influential on Night of the Living Dead.
 It gave me nightmares for years when I was a kid.

 The film is in the public domain and Archive.org has an excellent copy of it.
 Beware: most DVD copies are dreadful.
-I recommend House on Haunted Hill w/ Bonus Last Man on Earth Disc IN COLOR.
-The color on Last isn’t very good, but the original is the best copy I’ve ever seen.
+I recommend Last Man on Earth (in color).
+The color isn’t great, but it works really well with the B&W zombies/vampires.
+And the included B&W print is exceptional.

 The Last Samurai (2003)

 Producers: Marshall Herskovitz & Edward Zwick & Tom Cruise & Paula A Wagner & Scott Kroopf & Tom Engelman

 Director: Edward Zwick

 Screenwriters: John Logan and Edward Zwick & Marshall Herskovitz (story: John Logan)